-Assessment methods instructors.
-Other material costs, estimated at approximately €50, are the responsibility of the student.
+Some materials will be made available in consultation with the instructors.
+Other material costs, estimated at appare the responsibility of the student.
 Excursions There may be additional costs for excursions.
-All costs will be specified in advance in the minor catalog.
-Assessment, Individual/Group, Weighting, Planning, and Minimum Requirements The assessment for the minor consists of three components: Assignment Individual 25% Weeks 11-17 retake weeks 19-20 Portfolio Group 50% Week 19 retake week 20 Exhibited Interactive Digital Installation Group 25% Week 19 retake Week 20 The grades for each component of the minor must be 4.5 or higher and will contribute to the final grade according to the assigned weight percentages.
-To successfully complete the minor, the final grade must be 5.5 or higher.
-For the resit of each component, the same requirements apply as in the initial assessment opportunity.
-Level Undergraduate Location Monday afternoon and Friday afternoon Zoetermeer.
-Wednesday afternoon The Hague.
+All costs will be specified in advance in the minor · Assessment methods Assessment, Individual/Group, Weighting, Pla Minimum Requirements The assessment for the minor consists of three co Assignment Individual 25% Weeks 11-17 retake v Portfolio .
+Group 50% Week 19 retake v veek 20 Exhibited Interactive Digital Installation Group 25% Week 19 retake V Veek 20 The grades for each component of the minor mushigher and will contribute to the final grade accordassigned weight percentages.
+To successfully complete the minor, the final gradhigher. ding to the For the resit of each component, the same requi nas in the initial assessment opportunity. rements apply Level Undergraduate Location Monday afternoon and Friday afternoon Zoetermo Wednesday afternoon The Hague. eer.
 Course content The minor Interactive Digital Art (DA) explores how digital media can be used interactively and artistically to respond to society.
-Throughout the minor, various art disciplines are explored and considered in terms of their ability to create an impact on the audience: Visual arts Film and music Art history Digital art Participating students will develop an interactive digital installation during the minor that engages the audience and responds to a current societal theme.
-The minor follows a methodical approach closely aligned with the principles of the Design Thinking method.
-After the conceptual phase, students progress through a low-fi prototyping and testing process to achieve the final realization of their installation.
-The resulting works will be showcased together in a closing exhibition.
+Throughout the minor, various art disciplines are explored and considered in terms of their ability to create an impact on the audience: • Visual arts • Film and music • Art history • Digital art Participating students will develop an interactive of during the minor that engages the audience and rule current societal theme.
+The minor follows a methodical approach closely principles of the Design Thinking method.
+After the phase, students progress through a low-fi prototy process to achieve the final realization of their instresulting works will be showcased together in a cl e conceptual ping and testing tallation.
+The